Mary Boyoi

-Mary Boyoi is a South Sudanese singer, Author and daughter to former SSPDF Commander.
+Mary Boyoi (born May 12, 1974) is a South Sudanese singer-songwriter and political activist.

-Personal life
+Early life

-Mary's father, a Murle tribal chief and military commander within the Sudan People's Liberation Movement/Army (SPLM/A) was killed in 1989.
+Mary Boyoi was born on May 12, 1974, in Malakal, Democratic Republic of Sudan (now part of South Sudan).
+Boyoi's father, a Murle tribal chief and military commander within the Sudan People's Liberation Movement was killed in 1989.
 After her father's death, she and her family spent a number of years in displaced camps in Sudan and refugee camps in Ethiopia to avoid conflicts of the war.

+She started singing in Sunday school.
+She continued her higher education in Kenya and completed a series of diploma courses.

+Boyoi is currently the executive director and founder of Voice of the Peace (VOP), a national NGO that provides psycho-social support and referral pathways for medical care to survivors of Gender-Based Violence (GBV).